Physics-50/Module-3/docs/index.md

 2. [Week 2 - Investigation of a source of systematic error](week2)
     - Checkpoint: results showing the significance of an important source of systematic error for the overall uncertainty of the measurement
 3. [Week 3 - Final Determination of Speed of Sound](week3)
-    - Checkpoint: Plot of measured speed of sound from multiple measurements, estimate of the speed of sound, and uncertainty.
+    - Checkpoint: Plot of measured speed of sound from multiple measurements, overall best determination of speed of sound and its uncertainty.
 4. [Week 4 - Scientific Communication](week4)
     - Deliverable: a sequence of figures with captions that communicate your reasoning and results.